Last updated: July 5, 2026

 The calculator divides total run length by the selected spacing, adds corner and gate posts, multiplies by concrete bags per hole, and totals panels or pickets.
 It assumes a straight or right-angle layout on level ground.
 Slopes, curves, easements, setback requirements, and underground utilities are outside its scope.
 For any fence that serves as a pool barrier, property-line boundary, or noise screen, verify spacing and height against your local building code before ordering.

+Need the perimeter distance and total fence cost around a whole property line?
+That’s the boundary fence length calculator.
+This page picks up once you have the run: post spacing, corner and gate posts, and the full material count.
 Checking whether your fence stays inside the allowable lot coverage?
 Run the building coverage calculator.
 Planning how many lots a parcel can yield before fencing?
 Try the plot division planner.
 Adding a retaining wall where the fence meets a slope?
 Use the retaining wall estimator.